 Treatment of Hypertensive Retinopathy

 Regression of hypertensive retinopathy has been reported in patients who regain control over their elevated blood pressure.
-Therefore, it is currently recommended to provide better control of blood pressure in patients with hypertensive retinopathy before offering any retinal-specific treatments.
+Therefore, it is currently recommended to provide better control of blood pressure with changes in lifestyle in patients with hypertensive retinopathy before offering any retinal-specific treatments.
 Surgery is recommended in the cases of some secondary causes of hypertension.

 Clear vision tends to start to deteriorate after the third decade of life due to the loss of the transparency of the lens which is known as cataracts.
 Cataracts is caused by the aggregation of crystallin proteins in the fiber cells of the lens.
 Because cataracts is an aggregation disease, it can be easily understood why aging is the main risk factor for cataracts.